merlyescalona/yagcloser/README.md

 # Examples

-1. Run to identify potential gaps/edits that will be done to he reference
+1. Run to identify potential gaps/edits that will be done to your reference
 ```
  python yagcloser -g reference.fasta \
     -a reference.sorted.bam \